TommyGiak/HP_model/README.md

 - Maximum compactness folding\
   <img src="./output/max_compactness.png" alt="Max compactness folding" width="450"/>

 The plots show how energy and compactness stabilize as the temperature decreases.
-Lowest energy does not necessarily correspond to the highest compactness.
+The lowest energy configuration does not necessarily correspond to the highest compactness.